Forza Motorsport: Release date, gameplay, multiplayer, latest news, & more!

 When Turn 10 announced the game in late July 2020, the game was still in early development.
 There have been some playtests this year, but overall very little is known about how the new Motorsport title will play.

 We do know that Turn 10 has greatly improved the tyre model for Motorsport.
 Increasing the amount and frequency of data the game will process.
 This will hugely impact handling, and should make Forza Motorsport the most realistic instalment of the franchise.

 As playtesting continues we will hopefully get more insights into the game, but we don’t expect to see a new trailer until next year.

 The announcement trailer was shot in the game’s engine, so we can expect similar visuals.
 However, this doesn’t quiet equate to actual gameplay footage.

-In fact, the announcement of the game boasts 4k 60fps and ray tracing capabilites.
+In fact, the announcement of the game boasts 4K resolution, 60fps capabilities, and ray tracing.

 The rumours circulating currently seem to suggest a less is more approach, especially when it comes to the car list.
 Expectations are that the car list will be trimmed down from FM7.